 - Provide referrals to community agencies for child care services, prenatal care and education, mental health and substance abuse assessments, etc.

 - Aiding parents in budget planning

-- Assisting families in obtaining services, supports and resources in their communities
+- Assisting families in obtaining services, connecting with natural supports, providers and resources in their communities

-WRAP are staffed by Team Leaders, Master’s Level Counselors, Bachelor’s Level Counselors, and Specialists in Homemaking and Household Management.
+WRAP are staffed by Team Leaders, Master’s Level Counselors, Bachelor’s Level Counselors, and Peer Specialists.
 All staff have received training in psychology and social services arenas and have from 4 to 20 years of experience in the field.

 For more information, contact: